Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Examples, open problems and conjectures

-Let us consider a numerical example, which illustrates the advantages of our invariants in comparison to the classical Alexander polynomials.
-Denote by $M_A$ and $M_B$ the hyperbolic 3-dimensional manifolds obtained as a torus bundle over the circle with the monodromies
+Let us consider some numerical examples, which illustrate advantages of our invariants in comparison to the classical Alexander polynomials. \begin{exm} \textnormal{ Denote by $M_A$ and $M_B$ the hyperbolic 3-dimensional manifolds obtained as a torus bundle over the circle with the monodromies